The 10 Best Cruise Ship Bars

-From chilly “ice bars,” where the temperature is always a brisk 17 degrees, to sports lounges with more televisions than an electronics store, these cruise ship bars are worth staying up long past your bedtime:
+From chilly “ice bars,” where the temperature is always a brisk 17 degrees, to bars that move between decks and more, these cruise ship bars are worth staying up long past your bedtime:

 When was the last time you spent the evening drinking on an elevator?
 The answer is probably “never” or “in college” — unless you’ve already had the pleasure of imbibing at the Rising Tide, an elevator bar.
 The 40-ton, 32-seat cocktail spot moves gently between the Royal Promenade (deck 5) and Central Park (deck 8).